qlik-oss/core-website/docs/services/qix-engine/script_syntax/14_Inter-record_functions.md

                 <tr><td>5</td><td>13,2,78</td><td>78</td>
                 </tbody>
                 </table>
                 The IF() statement is built from the temporary table T1.
                 Peek(ID) references the field ID in the previous row in the current table T2.
                 Peek(List) references the field List in the previous row in the table T2, currently being built as the expression is evaluated.<br>
                 The statement is evaluated as follows:<br>
                 If the current value of ID is the same as the previous value of ID, then write the value of Peek(List) concatenated with the current value of Value.
 Otherwise, write the current value of Value only.
                 If Peek(List) already contains a concatenated result, the new result of Peek(List) will be concatenated to it.
                 <p>
                 Note the Order by clause.
 This specifies how the table is ordered (by ID in ascending order).
-Without this, the Peek() function will use whatever arbitrary ordering the internal table has, which can lead to unpredictable results.
+Without this, the Peek() function will use whatever arbitrary ordering the internal table has, which can lead to npredictable results.
                 </p>
             </td>
     </tbody>